-Our Class Link Governors are Reverend Jenny Degg and Ms Elizabeth Pilkington.
+Our Class Link Governor is Ms Elizabeth Pilkington.

 Year 5 Newsletters

-Spellings will be given out on each Friday and will be tested the following Thursday.
-Spelling lists will consist of the statutory Year 5 word list and three different spelling patterns.
+Spellings will be given out on each Monday and will be tested the following Monday.
+Spelling lists will consist of words from the statutory Year 5 word list and three different spelling patterns.
 These spelling patterns will be repeated for three weeks.
 The spelling scheme is challenging at times but it does build on previously learnt words and patterns.
-To help with understanding I have put each spelling into context with an example sentence on the back of the spelling sheet.
+To help with understanding, we have put each spelling into context with an example sentence on the back of the spelling sheet.
 It is important that these spelling patterns are learnt to support the work we will be completing in class and to meet the expected learning objectives for the year group.

-Times tables knowledge will support the work we do in mathematics as we will be completing mental calculations and formal written method calculations for multiplication and division problems as well as applying these skills to fractions, decimals and percentages.
+Times tables knowledge will support the work we do in Mathematics as we will be completing mental calculations and formal written method calculations for multiplication and division problems as well as applying these skills to fractions, decimals and percentages.
 Therefore it is crucial that they can recall the facts quickly without having to count up and down.
-To retain these facts and speed we will complete a weekly times table assessment.
-This will be an unseen test, which will change tables each week, will consist of twenty four questions, twelve multiplications and twelve divisions,.
-The times table to be tested will be given out on Thursday and will be assessed each Wednesday.
+To retain facts and increase speed, we will complete a weekly times table assessment.
+This will be an unseen test, which will change tables each week, and consist of twenty four questions, twelve multiplications and twelve divisions.
+The times table to be tested will be given out on Monday and will be assessed each Monday.

 Year 5 End of Year Expectations

-PE will take place on Mondays and Wednesdays.
+PE will take place on Mondays and Thursdays.